texas-justice-initiative/analysis/README.md

-# Texas Justic Initiative - analysis library
+# Texas Justic Initiative: Analysis Library

 To learn more about TJI, visit our website at www.texasjusticeinitiative.org